timsong-cpp/papers/2259_repairing_input_range_adaptors/repair_adaptors.md

   [counted.iterator]{.sref} as indicated:

 ::: draftnote

 This resolves [@LWG3408] by only providing an `iterator_traits` specialization for `counted_iterator` when the underlying iterator does not use the specialization generated from the primary template.
-In other words, we should only use the "custom `iterator_traits`" path when the underlying iterator actually customized `iterator_traits`.
+In other words, we only use the "custom `iterator_traits`" path when the underlying iterator actually customized `iterator_traits`.
+In the remaining cases, we let the usual deduction do its work since `counted_iterator` operations are already fully constrained based on the wrapped iterator.

 :::

 ```c++